 Figure 2 Correlation between endoluminal ultrasonic biomicroscopy and histological images.
 A: Endoluminal ultrasonic biomicroscopy (eUBM) (right) and the corresponding hematoxylin and eosin-stained histological section (left, × 40 magnification) obtained from a healthy region of a mouse colon.
 The eUBM image displays two hyperechoic layers: mucosa (Mu) and submucosa (Sm) and two hypoechoic layers: muscularis mucosae (Mm) and muscularis externa (Me).
 The ultrasound catheter mini-probe (Mp) is at the center of the lumen.
 B: eUBM (right) and the corresponding hematoxylin and eosin-stained histological section (left, × 40 magnification) obtained from a mouse colon containing a lymphoid infiltrate in the colonic wall.
 The eUBM image displays the mucosa (Mu), muscularis mucosae (Mm) and submucosa layer (Sm).
 The lymphoid infiltrate (LI) lesion is seen as a hypoechoic region underneath the mucosa.
 The ultrasound catheter mini-probe (Mp) is at the center.
 All layers identified in the ultrasound images are well correlated with the histological images from the same site.

 Figure 3 Endoluminal ultrasonic biomicroscopy images.
 A: Show increase in tumor volume.
 Endoluminal ultrasonic biomicroscopy (eUBM) colon images acquired at the first (left) and second (right) time-points from azoxymethane (AOM)-dextran sulfate sodium (DSS)-treated mice.
 The volume of the pedunculated adenoma (Ad) increased between the first and second eUBM examinations; B: Show no alteration in tumor volume. eUBM colon images acquired at the first (left), second (middle) and third (right) time-points from AOM-DSS-treated mice.
 The lesion observed is a pedunculated tumor.
 Images show that the tumor volume is unchanged during the observation period; C: Show reduction in lesion size. eUBM colon images acquired at the first (a), second (b) and third (c) time-points from AOM-DSS-treated mice.
 The lesion observed at the first eUBM image is a mucosa hyperplasia (MH) with ulceration at the top.
 In the subsequent eUBM image, the MH has decreased, and a lymphoid infiltrate (LI) has appeared in the submucosa layer.
 In the third and last eUBM image, MH and LI have almost completely disappeared, which is confirmed by histological analysis (d, × 40 magnification).
-Mu: Mucosa; Sm: Submucosa;
+Mu: Mucosa; Sm: Submucosa.

 Table 1 Simultaneous endoluminal ultrasonic biomicroscopy and colonoscopy image acquisition on colon tumor-bearing mice